UniMath/agda-unimath/src/category-theory/pseudomonic-functors-precategories.lagda.md

     map-equiv inv-equiv-iso-is-pseudomonic-functor-Precategory
 ```

-The previous entry records what is also known as "being essentially injective".
+The previous entry records what is also known as "essential injectivivty".

 ```agda
 module _